Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 The Appeal of Raw Land to Developers

-Developers are executing a forward-looking vision for the community, driven by specific economic catalysts in the Raleigh-Durham market.
-They are actively seeking parcels that align with major infrastructure projects, the expansion of life science and tech corridors, and municipal Comprehensive Plans that designate certain areas for growth.
-Your property may be a key component in fulfilling a documented need for new housing inventory, industrial facilities, or retail services in a specific submarket.
+They are actively seeking parcels that align with major infrastructure projects, the expansion of life science and tech corridors, and municipal Comprehensive Plans (like Raleigh's plan to accommodate 200,000 new residents by 2040 or Durham's strategic focus on mixed-use infill).
+Your property may be a key component in fulfilling a documented need for new housing inventory—particularly in the missing middle housing segment that Wake County desperately needs—industrial facilities serving the booming logistics sector along I-40, or neighborhood retail services in rapidly growing areas like West Cary or North Durham.

 Initial Steps in the Land Sale Process

 Before you engage with the market, your focus must be on strategic positioning and proactive de-risking.
+This is where amateurs and professionals diverge in their approach.

 Assessing Your Land's Value and Potential